 “Blessed be the God and Father of our Lord Jesus Christ!
 According to his great mercy, he has caused us to be born again to a living hope through the resurrection of Jesus Christ from the dead. . .”
 1 Pet.
-1:3 (ESV) For the Divine Causal Determinist, verses like these would seem to rebut … Continue reading Does 1 Peter 1:3 Refute Libertarian Freedom?
+1:3 (ESV) For the determinist, this verse would seem to pose a problem for … Continue reading How Should a Molinist Understand 1 Peter 1:3?

 An Unfortunate Appraisal of Molinism: A Response to CARM.org’s “What Is Molinism and is it Biblical?”

-Abstract: CARM, a Reformed ministry, has given a negative appraisal of Molinism.
-I lay out 9 issues with their explanation and critique of the doctrine, undercutting their claims by showing that they either rely on comprehensional errors, dictional ambiguity, or question begging (or some medley of these).
-Source: http://carm.org/what-molinism Issue 1: CARM Misrepresents Libertarian Free … Continue reading An Unfortunate Appraisal of Molinism: A Response to CARM.org’s “What Is Molinism and is it Biblical?”
+Summary: CARM, a Reformed ministry, has given a negative appraisal of Molinism.
+I lay out 9 issues with their explanation and critique of the doctrine, undercutting/rebutting their claims by showing that they either rely on comprehensional errors, dictional ambiguity, or question begging (or some medley of these).1 Source: http://carm.org/what-molinism Issue 1: CARM Misrepresents Libertarian Free … Continue reading An Unfortunate Appraisal of Molinism: A Response to CARM.org’s “What Is Molinism and is it Biblical?”

-Some of the great features of philosophy are its emphasis on clarity of concepts, careful delineation of premises, and its logical rigor.
-Unfortunately, these qualities which help to secure the high quality of dialogue on the academic level are often lost on the popular level.
-The unfortunate result of this is that the quality of … Continue reading Some Reasons To Keep Assertions And Their Entailments Distinct
+Some of the great features of philosophy include its emphasis on clarity of concepts, careful delineation of premises, and logical rigor.
+Unfortunately, these qualities which serve to secure the high quality of discussion on the academic level are often lost on the popular level.
+The untoward result of this loss is that the quality of … Continue reading Some Reasons to Keep Assertions And Their Implications/Entailments Distinct

-Special pleading (also known as a double standard) is an informal fallacy that occurs when an exception is created to a principle, law, rule, generalization, or something roughly similar to these when we would expect that principle (or whatever it may be) to apply to whatever is being excluded and no rational justification is given … Continue reading What is Special Pleading?
+Defining Special Pleading Special pleading (also known as a double standard) is an informal fallacy that occurs when an exception is created to a principle, law, rule, generalization, or something roughly similar to these when we would expect that principle (or whatever it may be) to apply to whatever is being excluded and no rational … Continue reading What is Special Pleading?